Even the most organized of us makes mistakes when focusing on desires. I would be one of those people. 😉

 A dollars to taxes, B to savings, C to this credit card, D to this vendor.
 I made the amounts above what my current reality could afford.
 And guess what?
 I was able to do it.

-Confidence that you can fix anything when you practice setting micro intentions will improve your success with manifestation, regardless of the topic with which you’ve been struggling.
+Confidence that you can fix anything when you practice setting micro intentions will improve your success with manifestation, regardless of the topic.
 Even when the problem seems insurmountable.